 The Lambert Fellowship is CLP’s most prestigious undergraduate award.
 It is designed to provide multi-year funding for hands-on laboratory research for rising sophomores and juniors majoring in Chemistry under the mentorship of CLP faculty members.
 The overall goal of the program is to create a cadre of enthusiastic, well-trained undergraduates who will be entrepreneurial in their approach to research.
 Fellowships will begin this summer and continue throughout the academic year for a minimum period of two years.

 The program places students in a community of dedicated scholars, offering a generous stipend that covers research materials and supplies as well as travel and academic conference fees.
 It also includes a mentoring plan that allows Fellows to develop their skills with CLP faculty members, postdoctoral and graduate students who share the same interests.

-The Lambert Fellowship was founded in 2010 and endowed in 2016 by CLP Executive Advisory Board Chairman and VP of Research Biology at Genentech Andrew Chan, MD, PhD (Weinberg).
+The Lambert Fellowship was founded in 2010, and endowed in 2016, by CLP Executive Advisory Board Chairman and Vice President of Research Biology at Genentech, Andrew Chan, MD, PhD (Weinberg).
 The program is named in honor of Dr. Joseph B. Lambert, the Clare Hamilton Hall Professor of Chemistry.
-Lambert was Dr. Chan’s advisor in the late 1970’s at Northwestern and helped him succeed as a student and had a profound impact on his educational experience.
+Lambert was Dr. Chan’s advisor in the late 1970’s at Northwestern and helped him succeed as a student; Lambert had a profound impact on Chan’s educational experience.